hyungccho/backbone_material/projects/w7d2-journal.md

 * When constructing the `Posts` router, you should pass in the DOM element that it controls.
 It should swap content in and out of this element.
+* In the show route of the Router, you'll need to provide the appropriate Post model instance as the `model` for your Show view instance.
+Consider writing a `getOrFetch` method on your `Posts` collection to make it easy to retrieve a post by a given ID.
 * Throw a "back" link on your `PostShow`.

 ## Phase IV: Build a `PostForm`